statsig-io/docs/docs/integrations/cloudflare.md

 ## Configure Integration
 First, enable the Cloudflare integration in the Statsig Console.

-Nagivgate to [Project Settings** -> Integrations](https://console.statsig.com/integrations), and then select Cloudflare
+Navigate to [Project Settings** -> Integrations](https://console.statsig.com/integrations), and then select Cloudflare

 You will need to input the following:
 - Cloudflare Account ID: Can be found in Cloudflare portal under **Account Home** -> **Workers**, on the right hand side